pstrawberriedev/holiday-wow/README.md

 # Holiday WoW!
-An exploration of the battle.net WoW API to get character information
+An exploration of the battle.net WoW API to pull & display character information

-## CAUTION
+## Careful!
-This project is currently front-end only.
-Please do not be stupid and post your API key like I'm doing [=
+This project is front-end only (API key exposed).

 ### Requirements

-- Node JS
-- A few consoles
+- A Browser
-- A browser
+- A Brain

+### Instructions

+- Grab an API key from the Battle.net API site [https://dev.battle.net/](https://dev.battle.net/)
+- Rename the file in /wow_config/ to key.js
+- Put your API key in the now-renamed key.js